dhiway/cord/docs/adr/0008-orbis-transaction-policy-pipeline.md

 ## Iteration-4 remediation boundary

-The historical `d75ff22a` runtime remains spec 26 / transaction 6.
-Gate 1 changes documentation
+The historical `d75ff22a` runtime was spec 26 / transaction 6.
+Gate 4 now composes the
-and manifest tests only.
-The single later integration gate changes spec 26 to 27 while retaining transaction version 6; no earlier dormant-support or unregistered-migration commit may change the runtime metadata or optimized Wasm.
+remediation once at spec 27 while retaining transaction version 6.
+The preceding dormant-support and unregistered-migration commits preserved the historical runtime metadata and optimized Wasm.
 Canonical positive direct and Meta literals are spec 27.
 Spec-26 literals are negative fixtures.
 Compatibility means the `d75` tuple schema and field order, not whole-byte equality across a spec-version transition.